 Wednesday 6 December

-An image of the Pettmans will be cut into equal parts and given to each child to recreate; colour in/ add things to, using drawing materials.
-The images will be reassembled into a whole and displayed.
+Pettmans: In this session an image of the Pettmans building was cut into equal parts and given to each child to recreate; colour in/ add things to, using drawing materials.
+The images were reassembled into a whole and displayed.

 Wednesday 13 December